stratosphereips/StratosphereLinuxIPS/docs/create_new_module.md

 # the name of your evidence, you can put any descriptive string here
 # this is the type we just created
 evidence_type = EvidenceType.CONNECTION_TO_LOCAL_DEVICE
-# what is this evidence category according to IDEA categories
-category = IDEACategory.ANOMALY_CONNECTION
 # which ip is the attacker here?
 attacker = Attacker(
         direction=Direction.SRC, # who's the attacker the src or the dst? attacker_type=IoCType.IP, # is it an IP? is it a domain? etc. value=saddr # the actual ip/domain/url of the attacker, in our case, this is the IP ) victim = Victim(
         direction=Direction.SRC,
         victim_type=IoCType.IP,
         value=daddr,
         )
 # describe the evidence
 description = f'A connection to a local device {daddr}'
 # the current profile is the source ip,
 # this comes in the msg received in the channel
 # the profile this evidence should be in, should be the profile of the attacker
 # because this is evidence that this profile is attacker others right?
 profile = ProfileID(ip=saddr)
 # Profiles are split into timewindows, each timewindow is 1h,
 # this if of the timewindwo comes in the msg received in the channel
 twid_number = int(
     msg['twid'].replace("timewindow",'')
     )